TheThingsNetwork/lorawan-frequency-plans/README.md

   max-data-rate: 5
   radio: 0
 rx2-default-data-rate: 0       # Default data rate index of Rx2 (optional)
-max-eirp: 29.15                # Maximum EIRP (optional; used when sub-bands do not have max-eirp)
+max-eirp: 29.15                # Maximum EIRP (optional; used when sub-bands do not have max-eirp, takes precedence over band's default)
 ```

 An index of frequency plans is in `frequency-plans.yml`: